Quiz for August 24, 2013

 Seward encountered a problem while traveling and a stranger named Thurlow Weed stopped to help out.
 That was the beginning of a life-long friendship and Weed helped Seward enter politics and was instrumental in this role throughout Seward’s political career.
 Seward first served as a member of the New York State Senate.
 In 1839, he won election as the 12th Governor of New York.
 And from 1849-1861, he served as US Senator from New York.
 Continue reading

-Based on “Was Grant Really Surprised at Shiloh?” by Bob Hubbs
+Bob Hubbs on “Was General Grant Really Surprised at Shiloh?”

 Battle of Shiloh by Thure de Thulstrup (Wikipedia)